Why use rubber infill for synthetic sports fields?

 There are also turf systems that include organic infill performance layers such as cork and walnut based products.
 In addition to being organic products, they also aim to reduce the heat island effect.

-While there are many different options for infill products ensure whatever option selected the infill contains no PAHs, heavy metals, or carcinogens and passes the EN71-3 toy safety standard.
+While there are many different options for infill products, ensure whatever option is selected, the infill contains no PAHs, heavy metals, or carcinogens and passes the EN71-3 toy safety standard.

 It's important to make sure that what is being installed matches what the supplier has quoted you in their tender.
 Post-construction, a surface inspection will ensure that performance criteria are met, that the depth of the layers matches the product technical information they supplied in their tender documentation, and that you’ve actually received what you thought you’d paid for.